nilearn/nilearn/README.rst

 nistats
 =======

-Nistats is a Python module for fast and easy mdeolin and statistical analysis of functional Magnetic Resonance Imaging data.
+Nistats is a Python module for fast and easy modeling and statistical analysis of functional Magnetic Resonance Imaging data.

 It leverages the `nilearn <http://nilearn.github.io>`_ Python toolbox for neuroimaging data manipulation (data downloading, visualization, masking).